 Full release of autotuning firmware for Antminer S17 and S17 Pro models.
-Plus 0% pool fees if you choose to mine with Slush Pool.
+Plus 0% pool fees if you choose to mine with Braiins Pool.

 Today is a milestone release for Braiins OS+.
 It is the first full release for newer-generation ASICs, namely the Antminer S17 and S17 Pro.
 In addition, we have added the much anticipated beta support for the S17+, T17, and T17+ with this release.